Björn Bjelfvenstam

 Björn Bjelfvenstam (born 19 February 1929) is a Swedish film actor.
 He was born in Uppsala, Sweden.

+Career

 Bjelfvenstam began his acting career in the theater in Uppsala.
 He studied first with the Axel Witzanskys theater school from 1949-1950.
 Later, we worked at Malmö City Theater between 1953 and 1957 under Ingmar Bergman's leadership.
-He probably remains best-known for his supporting roles in the Bergman films Smiles of a Summer Night (1955) and Wild Strawberries (1957).
+In the 1950s, he appeared in our films directed by Bergman.
+He is probably best-known for his large supporting roles in the Bergman film classics Smiles of a Summer Night (1955) and Wild Strawberries (1957).

+His older brother was the director, writer and author Bo Bjelfvenstam.